MrHaila/delugr/README.md

 ## Future things that would make sense (backlog)

-- Sample usage & leaderboards
+- Prettier everything
+- Actions to delete stuff
+- Actions to rename stuff
 - Broken sample detection in instruments
 - Song instrument view in addition to preset view?
-- Actions to rename stuff (needs a bit of RnD on the web apis and how to surgically edit the original files without breaking anything)
-- Actions to delete stuff?
-- Prettier everything
 - Responsive layout
 - Parsing more XML data (of various firmwares and binary types)
   - Audio tracks